Ronald McDonald House Charities

 Management and Operational Excellence:

-• Ensure the daily delivery of breakfast, lunch, and dinner to guest families at the House and the complete daily stocking of the Family Room (London site only) through solo culinary preparation and/or leadership of multiple volunteer groups each day.
+• Ensure the daily delivery of breakfast, lunch, and dinner to guest families at the House through solo culinary preparation and/or leadership of multiple volunteer groups each day.

 • Windsor site - maintain a weekly calendar of kitchen activities in collaboration with the Volunteer Coordinator and Family Services Team to facilitate communication and enhance the guest experience.